 We work with both former refugees looking for work and with business owners looking to hire former refugees.

-Support for convention refugees
+Support for asylum seekers and convention refugees

 Asylum seekers have limited access to government support while their applications are processed.
 New Zealand Red Cross works closely with the Asylum Seekers Support Trust (ASST), which provides asylum seekers with access to information, services and resources as they apply for refugee status.